-Another way to wager on length of fight is on the “total” or the “over/under” line.
-This is much closer in structure to a point spread or total bet in other sports, but does carry some odds fluctuation as well.
+Another way to wager on the length of the fight is on the “total” or the “over/under” line.
+This is much closer in structure to a point spread or total bet in other sports but does carry some odds fluctuation as well.

 Totals on MMA fights are generally set at 1.5 rounds or 2.5 rounds.
 Don’t be confused by the decimal there, it doesn’t take into consideration the time of the round, only which round is reached.
 For example, if betting over 1.5 rounds, this bet would be a loser as soon as round two begins.

 There are also “fight begins round X” bets.
 This is another simple odds-based wager on whether the fight makes it to whichever round is being wagered upon.